-The architecture of the IAEM system is a classical serverclient approach with distributed databases as back-end data source.
+The architecture of the IAEM system is a classical server-client approach with distributed databases as back-end data source.
 But there is a significant difference: clients may also connect to the content databases directly.
 Figure 1 illustrates the approach.

-Figure 1: Basic structure of the IAEM including client terminals the web interface.
+Fig. 1.
+Basic structure of the IAEM including client terminals

+The core is the IAEM portal server which provides all collaboration tools and a content management system.
+This portal may connect to a list of content databases where the music pieces are stored along with some additional metadata as usual in common music libraries (composer, artists etc).
+The portal can process search-queries on the data in order to offer it to the user via the web interface.
 The user can browse through the information, attend to discussions or select a music piece and a audio rendering algorithm for listening.
-If the user decided to receive a piece of music, the iARS browser plugin is started at the client.
+If the user decided to receive a piece of music, the iARS browser plugin is started at his or her browser.
 It loads the chosen algorithm and connects to the content database to receive the requested music piece as an audio stream.
 The plugin also provides a graphical user interface in the browser window.
-The GUI contains controls with which the behaviour of the audio rendering algorithm may be altered during operation.
+The GUI contains controls the behaviour of the audio rendering algorithm online (means during operation).